 “From the same mouth come blessing and cursing.
 My brothers, these things ought not to be so.
 Does a spring pour forth from the same opening both fresh and salt water?
 Can a fig tree, my brothers, bear olives, or a grapevine produce figs?
 Neither can a salt pond yield fresh water.”

 James reminds us that sincere worship comes from pure hearts.
 In the same way, we shouldn’t use our tongues to praise God and then curse the people he has made in his image.
 We shouldn’t compartmentalize praise to a church service and not see how all our actions reflect our true worship.

 Worship comes from submitted hearts

 By default, we’ve come to call the time dedicated to singing songs in church “worship.”
 But true worship is really defined by the importance of God in our daily lives.
 This is why Paul tells us, “I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.”
 (Romans 12:1) Whether it’s a Bible verse about worship at home or scripture about worship music, worship overflows from hearts surrendered to Christ in spirit and in truth.
-May these scriptures on worship serve you as a guide through the dark cloud of life that appears sometimes to open your hearts overwhelmed with thanksgiving to God.
+May these scriptures on worship serve as a guide through the dark cloud of life that sometimes appears and lead to open hearts that are overwhelmingly filled with thanksgiving to God.